 Lodging Control in Wheat or Barley

-Dense stands owing to high seeding rates or high soil fertility levels weaken the lower internodes of the crop and increase its risk of lodging.
+Dense stands due to high seeding rates, high soil fertility levels, or excessive fall or early spring nitrogen fertilization rates weaken the lower internodes of the crop and increase its risk of lodging.
 If the variety or the field has a history of lodging or if the crop appears too tall for the stage of growth, a growth regulator can be applied.
 Cerone is currently registered on wheat and barley.
 It is recommended for use only if the yield potential of the crop is high and there is lodging potential.
 In this situation, apply 0.5 to 0.75 pint of Cerone Plant Growth Regulator at GS 8 to 9 (see Growth Stages of Cereals figure under Growth Stages section).
 Once the spike or head has emerged from the boot, a Cerone application will reduce yield, so do not apply after GS 10.